Farmers Market, Wednesdays in front of City Hall (Wednesdays, Fall 2018 Season begins September 12, thru December 19)

 Green Power Leadership Awards

-The City of Houston has received a 2008 Green Power Leadership Award from the U.S. Environmental Protection Agency (EPA).
+The City of Houston has received the Green Power Leadership Award from the U.S. Environmental Protection Agency (EPA) in 2017, 2014, and 2008.

 Climate Protection Award